Generating Hadamard matrices with transformers: Introduction

 Hadamard's Conjecture is considered one of the central open problems in combinatorial design theory, in part because Hadamard matrices have practical applications in signal processing and related areas \cite{yarlagadda2012hadamard}.
 Currently, the only orders less than 1000 for which no Hadamard matrix is known to exist are 668, 716, 892.
 The last breakthrough was the construction of a Hadamard matrix of order 428 in 2005 \cite{H428}.

 Even in ranges where Hadamard matrices are known to exist, the data can be quite sparse.
-For instance, Sloane's database of Hadamard matrices contains a single example in each possible order up to $256$, and for the highest values of $n$, these appear to be the only known examples (up to equivalence) in the literature \cite{Sloane_Hadamard}.
+For instance, Sloane's database of Hadamard matrices \cite{Sloane_Hadamard} contains a single example in each possible order up to $256$, and for the highest values of $n$, these appear to be the only known examples (up to equivalence) in the literature.
+See also \cite{CatiPasechnik2024} for an overview of known Hadamard constructions.

 The aim of this paper is three-fold.
-Firstly, we generate many new examples of Hadamard matrices for orders $100 \leq n \leq 250$.
+Firstly, we generate many new examples of Hadamard matrices for orders $100 \leq n \leq 252$.
 In fact, our construction is inherently probabilistic, and we can produce new Hadamard matrices every time we run the construction.
 For example, we can produce around 5\,000 $n=148$ Hadamard matrices per hour on a NVIDIA H100 GPU.

 Secondly, we use transformers in our constructions, and we believe the problem of generating many or large Hadamard matrices is an excellent benchmark in the emerging field of ``AI for Math''.
 Indeed, this problem is easily stated and implemented, has instances of greatly varying difficulty, and has historically led to several rich veins of mathematical development.
 We hope that our paper may inspire other AI-approaches to this challenging problem.\footnote{We are not the only ones to think so, see \cite{Epoch_Hadamard}.} Existing attempts to use neural networks on this problem include \cite{peres2022equivariantneuralnetworksrecovery,dhanaraju2023deep}.